 C3RS provides the following benefits:

-- The chance to learn what happened in close call incidents industrywide and to use the information to prevent similar or more serious incidents from recurring
+- The chance to learn what happened in close call events industrywide and to use the information to prevent similar or more serious incidents from recurring

 - Improved trust and partnerships among FRA, railroads, and labor unions

 - Increased efficiency, cost savings, and return on investment from reduced claims and litigation as well as from corrective actions that target systematic solutions shown through the analysis of close calls

 - More time to focus on getting into the field and running a safe operation because of fewer investigations